MOS Technology TED: Other features

 The TED includes three 16-bit interval timers, which consist of down counters operating at the master clock frequency.
 They can generate IRQs on underflow as can a raster register on equality with the current scan line.
-The chip also contains an I/O port, which is used on the Plus/4 and 16 to scan the keyboard and joystick.
-In addition, it handles bank switching, used by the operating system to maximize the amount of RAM available to Commodore BASIC.
+The chip also contains an I/O port, which is used on the Plus/4 and 16 to control the IEC bus (for connecting Floppy Disk Drives) and the Datassette (Tape Recorder).

 TED has a higher priority on DRAM access than the CPU.
 Thus in the borders the CPU is able to run at full speed, but in the active display area it is throttled down to half the clock rate.
 An undesirable feature of the chip is its well-known tendency to destroy itself through overheating.
 To preserve a computer which employs this chip in working order, it is recommended to improve its cooling.

 As TED chips are not produced anymore, its internal architecture has been investigated and replicated by Hungarian developer Istvan Hegedus using verilog HDL in a project called FPGATED.
-The source code of this project has been made open source which lead to a C16 implementation on the MisTer platform and a working prototype drop in chip replacement by the original code developer.
+The source code of this project has been made open source which led to a C16 implementation on the MiSTer platform and a working prototype drop-in chip replacement by the original code developer.

-There is another TED replacement in development based on the original source code by the "ThED project".
+There was another TED replacement in development based on the original source code by the "ThED project", but this has been put on hold because of difficulties with component supplies.